 [Instant Help From 9$/Pg] Clear Heart Sounds Regular

-Blood pressure is 195/118 Pulse 106, Respiratory rate 18, Temperature 99.8, O2 sat is 97% on room air, unable to move his left arm and leg, pupils are equal and reactive, and the ocular movements are intact, he is unable to turn his eyes voluntarily toward the left side, neck is supple, there is no jugular vein distension, and there are no bruits, lungs are clear heart sounds regular without murmurs, and abdomen is normal, limbs are not well perfused distally, neurologic examination reveals that he is alert and oriented, although he does not recognize he is sick.
-The patient shows loss of awareness and attention with respect to objects or stimuli on his left side.
-He has mild dysarthria but, his speech is fluent, and he understands and follows commands very well.
-There is mild weakness on the left side of the face and left sided homonymous hemaianopsia, but there is no nystagmus or ptosis, and no tongue or uvula deviation, the patient is not able to move his left arm and leg, has hyperreflexia, and the left great toe is upgoing.
+- Slurred speech, left sided weakness, unable to move left arm and leg, blood pressure is 195/118, pulse 106, respiratory rate 18, temperature 99.8, O2 sat is 97% on room air, although his pupils are equal and reactive, and the ocular movements are intact, he is unable to turn his eyes voluntarily toward the left side, the neck is supple, there is no jugular vein distension, and there are no bruits, the lungs are clear heart sounds regular without murmurs, and abdomen is normal, the limbs are not well perfused distally, the neurologic examination reveals that he is alert and oriented, although he does not recognize he is sick, he shows loss of awareness and attention with respect to objects or stimuli on his left side, he has mild dysarthria but, his speech is fluent, and he understands and follows commands very well, there is mild weakness on the left side of the face and left sided homonymous hemaianopsia, but there is no nystagmus or ptosis, and no tongue or uvula deviation, he is not able to move his left arm and leg, has hyperreflexia, and the left great toe is upgoing.

 - What Social Determinants of Health would be relevant for this patient?